fosshostorg/fosshost.org/src/posts/freenode.md

 thumbnail: freenode.png
 ---

-# Update:
+# UPDATE:
-**We have now fully withdrawn from the Freenode Partnership, with no Fosshost staff involved and supporting freenode's IRC network.
+### We have now fully withdrawn from the Freenode Partnership, with no Fosshost staff involved and supporting freenode's IRC network.
 To learn more about this, [please read our blog post](https://fosshost.org/news/freenode-partnership-to-be-discontinued) about ending the partnership**

 Fosshost C.I.C, a UK non-profit provider of cloud computing services for FOSS, enters into a long term partnership with Freenode Limited